NOTE: This page will be updated following registration.

 The American Indian Resource Center (AIRC) on the campus of Bemidji State University is the headquarters for the conference.
 The AIRC is a distinctive building next to Diamond Point Park with plenty of parking in the adjacent lot.
 Parking is also available on the street and subject to city ordinances as posted.
 The address is: 1620 Birchmont Dr. NE #21 Bemidji, MN 56601-2907.
 The AIRC is within walking distance of the residence halls on campus.
-BSU_Map_May16-1
+Bemidji State University Map

-The opening dinner will be at 5:30, Monday, June 19 in the in the Beaux Arts Ballroom of the Upper Hobson Memorial Union.
-We will provide directions and we have a staff of 10 to help direct folks.
-Then, Janice N. Harrington will be reading at 7:30 in the Gathering Place of the AIRC!
+The opening dinner will be at 5:30, Monday, June 17 in the in Beaux Arts Ballroom of Upper Hobson Memorial Union.
+We will provide directions and we have a staff of 10 to help direct.
+Then, Ada Limón will be reading at 7:30 in the Gathering Place of the AIRC!

-Complimentary Shuttle Service from BJI Airport to BSU Campus: If you need shuttle service from the Bemidji International Airport to the BSU Campus (a 10 minute ride) needs to RSVP in the survey to be emailed in mid-May 2019, or contact Mat Hawthorne at 218.308.1180 or email us at firstname.lastname@example.org.
+Complimentary Shuttle Service from Bemidji Regional Airport (BJI) to the Bemidji State University Campus: Anyone needing shuttle service from the Bemidji Regional Airport to the BSU Campus (a 10 minute ride) needs to RSVP in the survey to be emailed in mid-May 2019, or contact Mat Hawthorne at firstname.lastname@example.org.

 It is important to book the right flight into BJI to arrive in time for the conference.
-The flight arrives at 12:19pm, on a Delta shuttle, in plenty of time to check in, settle into your room, and make it to the first workshop at 2:15.
+The flight arrives at 12:37 pm, on a Delta shuttle, in time to check into your room, register, and make it to the first workshop at 2:15.
 The campus is only 10 minutes from the airport.
-You may also arrive the day or night (11pm) before, on Sunday, and request an airport pick up from conference staff.
+You may also arrive the day before or the night before (11:34 pm), on Sunday, and request an airport pick up from conference staff.
 All early arrivals should contact the Coordinator.

 Front Desk Assistance for Housing: If you need assistance during your stay in the residence halls, the front desk of Linden Hall will be open from 3 pm – 7 pm.
-The Linden desk will serve conference guests staying in Birch and Linden.
 You will not need a key to enter the building at these times.
-If you need assistance with a residence hall related concern outside of these hours, please call the on-all duty person 218-308-1292.
+If you need assistance with a residence hall related concern outside of these hours, please call the on-call duty person 218-308-1292.

 Food Service on Campus: There will be five meals provide by the Writers Conference (see conference schedule: http://www.northwoodswriters.org/the-conference/schedule/ ) beginning with an opening dinner Monday.
 Food service on campus is available in the Walnut Food Court.

-Here is a summary of last year’s weather: partly sunny with a chance of showers, a daytime high of 78 and a low of 55.
-We also enjoyed a good thunderstorm, double rainbows, and a splendid display of northern lights!
+Typical weather for the week is partly sunny with a chance of showers, with a daytime high of 80 and a low of 55.
+We may also enjoy a good thunderstorm, double rainbows, and a splendid display of northern lights!
 An umbrella or light rain jacket may come in handy.
 It stays light until 10pm.
 If you are in the park, mosquitoes may come out in the evenings.
 Either cover up or use repellent.

-For swimmers, there is a pool at the rec center ($3) and a beach at Diamond Point Park.
-Diamond Point Park is right behind the AIRC and has parking for visitors.
-Visit the Outdoor Program Center at Diamond Point to rent canoes, kayaks, sailboats, bicycles and other equipment.
+For swimmers, there is a pool at the rec center ($3) and a beach at Diamond Point.
+Diamond Point Park is next to the AIRC and has parking for visitors.
+Visit the Outdoor Program Center at Diamond Point to enjoy the canoes, kayaks, sailboats, bicycles and other equipment.
 Explore the extensive trail system.
-Bicycles are also available near the conference and in town through Nice Ride Bemidji http://bemidji.niceridemn.org/.
+Bicycles are also available.